axelarnetwork/axelarate-community/documentation/Admin/validator_recovery.md

 #### Running tofnd as binary

 If you are running a tofnd binary, follow the steps below:
-1. create your recovery json file from your vald process (see section [Recovery Data](#Recovery_Data)
+1. Create your recovery json file from your vald process (see section [Recovery Data](#Recovery_Data)
-2. copy the json recovery file to `~/.axelar_testnet/.vald/recovery.json`
+2. Copy the json recovery file to `~/.axelar_testnet/.vald/recovery.json`
-3. navigate to the directory of your tofnd binary.
+3. Navigate to the directory of your tofnd binary.
-4. create a folder under the name `.tofnd/`.
+4. Create a folder under the name `.tofnd/`.
-5. create a file `.tofnd/import` that contains your mnemonic passphrase.
+5. Create a file `.tofnd/import` that contains your mnemonic passphrase.
-6. execute tofnd in *import* mode:
+6. Execute tofnd in *import* mode:
     ```
     ./tofnd -m import
     ```